 You will need to write it all down so your don’t forget as you will have a total of eight measurements, two per hoof, to now compare to the size chart.
 Each style of boot has their own size chart and in many instances the sizing does not cross over.
 Unfortunately, you cannot assume since your horse takes a certain size in, say, the Easyboot Epic that they will take the same size boot in the Easyboot Glove.
 Use only the size chart of the boot you’re wishing to purchase.

 So I did all the above things and put my mare in her red Easyboot Gloves that we used all of last year.
-You can see the boot on the left of the picture has a nice snug fit but the boot on the right is a little big for her hoof at this time.
-We've changed farriers and she's not working nearly as much as she should be so it makes sense that her feet may have changed a bit.
+Her has a nice snug fit but the boot on the right is a little big for her hoof at this time.
+We’ve changed farriers and she’s not working nearly as much as she should be so it makes sense that her feet may have changed a bit.

 With her measurements these size #1 Easyboot Gloves fit alright, but not 100% ideal.
 We’re able to get out and condition on our gravel roads in them but the addition of Power Straps will make them perfect for riding this year in some more rugged conditions.
 Remember, it is up to us to get the proper size of boot to ensure booting success!